Skip to main content

 Summit (April 20)

-• Farmed animal welfare
+• Farmed Animal Welfare

 This track invites participants to explore ideas, research, and strategies that support the advancement of farmed animal welfare reforming standards, promoting sustainable and humane practices, and highlighting both Canadian and global perspectives, including corporate and animal advocacy community-led efforts driving change.